younhash/Shoewear/README.md

 - Database creation with 3 seeded tables
 - Endpoint working from the backend
-- Endpoint working on the frontend
+- Render data from api
 - Queries code working at the frontend
 - All nine components created and working
 - Style